-Hey readers, in the previous article, I introduced you to Zika Virus, which leads to Microcephaly, a serious condition that may cause congenital disabilities in newly born.
-This Zika Virus is already spread to more than 23 countries worldwide.
+Hey readers, in the previous article, I introduced you to the Zika Virus, which leads to Microcephaly, a serious condition that may cause congenital disabilities in newborns.
+This Zika Virus has already spread to more than 23 countries worldwide.

 Now I have good news for you.
-The vaccine to treat Zika has been developed.
-Scientists from Bharat Biotech Ltd, a scientific lab based in Hyderabad, discovered ‘Zikavac,’ the world’s first vaccine against Zika.
+A vaccine to treat Zika has been developed.
+Scientists from Bharat Biotech Ltd, a scientific lab based in Hyderabad, discovered ‘Zikavac,’ the world’s first vaccine against Zika virus.

 Since a year ago, the company has been working on this project and has informed the World Health Organization (WHO) and the Union Government about the status of this project.

 Scientists from Bharat Biotech have developed the world’s first two promising candidates for Zikavac vaccines to treat Zika: ‘Recombinant’ and ‘Inactivated.’
 ‘Recombinant’ means it is created by genetic engineering.
 At the same time, another one is ‘Inactivated.’

 The ‘inactivated’ vaccine has reached the stage of pre-clinical testing to test it over animals.
 The trials over animals may take two to five months, while human trials will take another four to five months.

 Krishna Ella, managing director of Bharat Biotech, said, “The pre-clinical trials for the vaccine will start within a two-week.
 Global patents for both ‘inactivated’ and ‘recombinant’ have been filed by the company.”